Spectroscopic Signatures of a Liouvillian Exceptional Spectral Phase in a Collective Spin: Numerical Results

 \subsection{Steady-state versus generic-state emission}

 Figures~\ref{fig:Somega_p02} and~\ref{fig:Somega_p09} compare the emission spectrum obtained from the steady state $\rho_{\mathrm{ss}}$ with that obtained from a generic initial random state and an infinite-temperature state $\rho_0=\mathbb{I}/d$, for identical Liouvillian parameters with two values of the polarization parameter $p=0.2$ and $p=0.9$.
-In both cases the spectrum exhibits a dominant peak at $\omega = h$, whose width and position are controlled by the decay rates and coherent precession frequency.
+In both cases the spectrum exhibits a dominant peak at $\omega = h$, whose width and position are controlled by the decay rates and coherent precession frequency. { Before turning to the numerical analysis, it is instructive to consider the exactly solvable limits $p=0$ and $p=1$, where explicit analytical expressions for the first-order coherence function and the emission spectrum can be obtained.
+As shown in Appendix~\ref{app:analytic_limits}, in both cases the steady-state spectrum is exactly Lorentzian, despite the qualitatively different structure of the Liouvillian spectrum in each limit.
+We note, however, that this absence of super-Lorentzian features is specific to the steady-state observable considered here.
+For more general initial states, the source operator can overlap with defective Liouvillian modes, and the corresponding resolvent may contain genuine second-order pole contributions.
+This is illustrated explicitly in Appendix~\ref{app:p1_generic} for the exactly solvable case $p=1$, where the Liouvillian is maximally exceptional but the steady-state spectrum remains purely Lorentzian.
+These results provide useful benchmarks and help clarify the role of symmetry-sector selection discussed below.}

 Figure~\ref{fig:Somega_two_p} illustrates how the structure of the emission spectrum evolves as the incoherent pumping strength { bath polarization} is increased.
 For moderate pumping ($p=0.2$), shown in the upper panel, the spectra obtained from the steady state, the infinite-temperature state, and a random reference state are all well captured by a single Lorentzian profile, although with small deviations in the infinite temperature and random initial states.
 This indicates that the Liouvillian spectrum is dominated by well-isolated decay modes, and that the spectral response is largely insensitive to the choice of initial state.